dgeb/grunt-ember-templates/README.md

 * [grunt-contrib-handlebars](https://github.com/gruntjs/grunt-contrib-handlebars) by [Tim Branyen](https://github.com/tbranyen)
 * [grunt-ember-handlebars](https://github.com/yaymukund/grunt-ember-handlebars) by [Mukund Lakshman](https://github.com/yaymukund)

+I created this project as an alternative to grunt-ember-handlebars for the following reasons:
+* to provide maximum compatibility with the grunt-contrib project, using features such as destination:source file arguments
+* to allow for customizable template names based upon source file paths

 ## Release History

+* 2012/10/11 - v0.2.0 - Renamed grunt-ember-templates from grunt-contrib-ember.
 * 2012/09/28 - v0.1.0 - Initial release.